 This notice summarizes only the federal (not state or local) tax rules that might apply to your payment.
 The rules described above are complex and contain many conditions and exceptions that are not included in this notice.
 Therefore, you may want to consult with a professional tax advisor before you take a payment of your benefits from the Retirement System.
-Also, you can find more specific information on the tax treatment of payments from qualified retirement plans in IRS Publication 575, Pension and Annuity Income, and IRS Publications 590-A and 590-B, Individual Retirement Arrangements.
-These publications are available from your local IRS office, on the IRS's Internet Web Site at www.irs.gov or by calling 1-800-TAX-FORM.
+Also, you can find more specific information on the tax treatment of payments from qualified retirement plans in IRS Publication 575, Pension and Annuity Income, and IRS Publication 590, Individual Retirement Arrangements.
+These publications are available from your local IRS office, on the IRS's Internet Web Site at www.irs.gov or by calling 1-800-TAX-FORMS.

+Main Office:

+One Winter Street, 8th Floor, Boston, MA

+02108 Phone: 617-367-7770

+Fax: 617-723-1438 Toll Free (within MA): 1-800-392-6014

+Regional Office:

-Main Office: One Winter Street, 8th Floor, Boston, MA 02108 Phone: 617-367-7770 Toll Free (within MA): 1-800-392-6014 Regional Office: 436 Dwight Street, Room 109A, Springfield , MA 01103 Phone: 413-730-6135 mass.gov/retirement
+436 Dwight Street, Room 109A, Springfield , MA

+01103

+Phone: 413-730-6135 Fax: 413-730-6139